Keyboard shortcuts

 What is JSONLogic?

 JSONLogic is a way to write portable, safe logic rules as JSON.
-It was created to allow non-developers to create complex rules that can be evaluated consistently across different platforms.
 The specification is available at jsonlogic.com.

 Why use datalogic-rs instead of the reference implementation?

-• Performance: datalogic-rs is significantly faster than JavaScript implementations
+• Performance — significantly faster than JS implementations

-• WASM Support: Use the same engine in browsers and Node.js
+• WASM Support — same engine in browsers and Node.js

 Is datalogic-rs fully compatible with JSONLogic?